 - Make data-driven decisions that also take into account our Institute’s core values and strategic priorities.

-The structure of our PQI program includes an Institute-wide PQI Steering Committee, chaired by Todd Favorite, Ph.D., in addition to four PQI subcommittees that serve the quality improvement needs and goals of our Institute’s sub-units:
+The structure of our PQI program includes an Institute-wide PQI Steering Committee, in addition to four PQI subcommittees that serve the quality improvement needs and goals of our Institute’s sub-units:

-- University Center for Child and Family (UCCF)
+- University Center for the Child and Family (UCCF)

 - University Center for Language and Literacy (UCLL)

-Our recent PQI activities include stakeholder surveys (e.g., client satisfaction, staff satisfaction), case record reviews at each of our Centers, and a detailed analysis of staff on-boarding processes, and a review of our new website.
+Recent PQI activities include stakeholder surveys (e.g., staff satisfaction), case record reviews at each of our Centers, a detailed analysis of staff on-boarding processes, and a review of our new website.